 Require this field - this sets whether information is compulsory or optional.

 Optional field: an incident can be declared/closed without the field filled

 When an incident is created

 Compulsory field - an incident cannot be declared without the field filled

 Compulsory field - an incident cannot be marked as resolved without the field filled

 This field should be shown - this determines when the field will be visible to users.

 The field will be visible in the incident declaration form (like in the screenshot above)

-On both creation and closure
+On both creation and resolution

-On neither creation nor closure
+On neither creation nor resolution